mikayBuk/dockerDeployment/README.md

 setting up cvmfs.
 Follows the instructions on the page for debuntu setups (https://cvmfs.readthedocs.io/en/stable/cpt-quickstart.html).
 It installs cvmfs using the wget method.
 Right now, Geo-API is not working.
 Need to figure out why (maybe need a proxy server?)

+To prevent priveledged mode from being overused/misused, user is immediately switched from root to cvmfs after unlocking.

 Questions:
-Should I run this in priveledged mode? --> Yes Continue, No, figure out another way Why is GEO-API not working?
+Should I run this in priveledged mode? --> Yes Continue, No, figure out another way Should I keep them as root or switch to cvmfs user or something else?
+Why is GEO-API not working?
 Ideas: Proxy-server